rtuhpc/hpc-platform/doc/02_jupyter_hub.md

 # Jupyter Hub

-This section desribes access to Jupyter hyb
+This section desribes access to Jupyter hyb.
+What is not working?